Disclosure: As an Amazon Associate I earn from qualifying purchases. more info

 Rust Spots On Cannabis Leaves: Conclusion

-As you can see, in most cases, brown rust spots are fairly easy to take care of.
+As you can see, in most cases, brown rust spots on weed leaves are fairly easy to take care of.
 A nutrient deficiency is easy to solve, rust fungus isn’t much worse, and nutrient burn is the only issue that can cause serious and long lasting damage.

 The trick is of course to identify and diagnose the underlying cause and to provide treatment as fast as possible.